 From the inception of our company, we set out to improve lives around the globe.
 More than 30 years later, this mission still drives us forward in business and social impact.
 Through financial contributions, employee time and dedication, and collaboration with global and local non-profit organizations, our worldwide facilities foster stronger communities and create positive change in the areas we serve.
-We have partnered with other organizations that facilitate the delivery of healthcare to underserved regions of the globe.
-In 2022, Merit donated products to medical missions in Haiti, Honduras, Kenya, Nicaragua, and Tanzania.
+During 2023, we partnered, through donations, with important organizations such as The American Heart Association, Ask Childhood Cancer Foundation, Mothers Against Prescription Drug Abuse, Primary Children's Medical Center, The Huntsman Cancer Foundation, Utah Special Olympics, Utah Clean Air, Women's Leadership Institute, and Women in Innovation through the Society for Cardiovascular Angiography and Interventions.
+We also partnered with organizations that facilitate the delivery of healthcare to underserved regions of the globe.
+In 2023, Merit donated products to medical missions in Haiti, Honduras, Brazil, Belize, Nigeria, and Tanzania.